 Found in 7 Collections and/or Records:

-Scope and Content note This collection is comprised of the typed manuscript report of Hans Albrecht's visit to the United States from Germany in 1926, written in German.
-The sections of the report include topics such as, "factory farms and workers questions," "politics," "prohibition," "school and culture," and "the negro problem."
+This manuscript reports Hans Albrecht's visit to the United States from Germany in 1926, written in German.
+Sections of the report include topics such as, "factory farms and workers questions," "politics," "prohibition," "school and culture," and "the negro problem."

-Overview William Penn House functions as a Quaker seminar and hospitality center on Capitol Hill in Washington D.C.
+William Penn House functions as a Quaker seminar and hospitality center on Capitol Hill in Washington D.C.
 These records, dating from its founding in 1966 through 2004, document its many activities.
 In 2020 the board renamed the building Friends Place on Capitol Hill.